jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 \*NLTK has been updated to Version 3 and the publish book uses Version 2.
 The authors are currently updating the book and plan to publish a second edition in early 2016.
-The online version includes many of the updates and flags the chapters that are still works in progress.
+The online version includes most of the updates and flags the chapters that are still works in progress.

 ### Installing Python: